Wood Stain Dry Time (Different Types & Speed Up Tips)

 How Long Does It Take Stain To Cure?

-Secondly, the paint particles and colorants in the coating have to be tightly packed or bonded.
-This process occurs through oxidization and the process is completed when the coating becomes hard.
-The evaporation and oxidization of the coating can take between a few hours and over 5 days depending on the base of the stain.
+The evaporation and polymerization of the coating can take between a few hours and over 5 days depending on the base of the stain.

 How To Make Wood Stain Dry Faster?